Getting Started

 and add the URL to your company’s privacy policy.

-Now scroll down to “Partner Scopes”.
+Now, on the menu on the left select Access Token and then select Client Credentials on the top right of the dashboard.
 You should see six scopes allow-listed for your app.
 Check the box next to all six scopes (eats.order

 , eats.pos_provisioning